 WINNER of the Architecture Awards – Residential New.

 Our client’s new home has been celebrated at the 2018 WA Architecture Awards ceremony held in Perth for successfully navigating the challenges of its narrow, sloping site, to deliver a highly accomplished and enduring home.
 Located in Cottesloe, Perth, the massing and design of this custom home allow the living spaces to extend to the boundaries, and presents a rich spatial journey from the entry to the private spaces within the home.
-This award win to the accolades which given to our Bay View House and Gallery House in recent years.
+This award win adds to the accolades given to our Bay View House and Gallery House in recent years.

 The house has an intriguing street presence – an abstract, hovering volume with a single horizontal incision announces the house, while a low-level garden extends the pedestrian realm onto the site.
 A perforated brick screen wall creates a filtered visual relationship with the street.
 Beyond the entry screen wall, considered planning and screening elements provide a series of delightful spaces that mediate the transition from public to private.